Submitting Jobs on Grid: Other Commands

 \section{Other Commands}

 According to your need, you may need many other commands to submit jobs successfully and comfortably.
 One of the is already shown in argument.
-There my file \emph{/pw/espresso-3.1/Pseudo/Al.vbc.UPF} has to be shifted to working node of the grid. \emph{gsigtp} is used to do this job.
+There my file \texttt{\$HOME/pw/espresso-3.1/Pseudo/Al.vbc.UPF} has to be shifted to working node of the grid. \emph{gsigtp} is used to do this job.
 If the situation is such that you have to move your file to a third location, then you can use gsiftp twice.
 Suppose you want to move a file from working site to a third site.
-Then you should use the command\\ \begin{example}{{\bf Example}\\(arguments=gsiftp://working node/path/target file \\~~~~~~gsiftp://remote site/path/destination)}\end{example} \emph{globus-url-copy} or \emph{gridftp} are two other command used for same job.
+Then you should use the command